davidhusz/movietracker/README.md

 `onnomatch` defines what to do in case no matches are found.
 By default, nothing is done.

 `onerror` defines what to do when the program encounters an error.
-By default, it will exit with status code 1.
+The error message is written to the logfile and also made available in a file called `error`.
+By default, the program will exit with status code 1.